-The act adds to statutory law several provisions and concepts that are established in rules that have been adopted by the Chief and govern commercial fishing.
-One such provision prohibits a person who holds a commercial fishing license and who uses trap nets from harvesting a quantity of yellow perch that is in excess of the amount of yellow perch that is allocated for the person's commercial fishing license in accordance with the quota management system established by the Chief (see above).
-The act also codifies in statute a provision established in rules specifying that a person who holds a commercial fishing license and an employee of such a person are prohibited from possessing at the same time on a boat on the waters of Lake Erie any yellow perch that have been taken from more than one statistical district established by rule for the purpose of implementing the quota system.
+The bill adds to statutory law several provisions and concepts that are established in rules that are adopted by the Chief and govern commercial fishing.
+One such provision prohibits a person who holds a commercial fishing license and who uses trap nets from harvesting a quantity of yellow perch that is in excess of the amount of yellow perch that is allocated for the person's commercial fishing license in accordance with the quota management system established by the Chief.
+The bill also codifies in statute a provision established in rules specifying that a person who holds a commercial fishing license and an employee of such a person are prohibited from possessing at the same time on a boat on the waters of Lake Erie any yellow perch that have been taken from more than one statistical district established by rule for the purpose of implementing the quota system.
 (Sec.
 1533.341.)

-Continuing law generally requires every licensee taking fish with commercial fishing gear, except a trotline of 70 hooks or less, in any of the waters mentioned in the law governing hunting and fishing or rules adopted under it, to keep accurate reports for each day's catch on forms provided, and in the manner prescribed, by the Chief.
-The act requires the reports to be open for inspection by a wildlife officer at all reasonable hours.
+Current law generally requires every licensee taking fish with commercial fishing gear, except a trotline of 70 hooks or less, in any of the waters mentioned in the law governing hunting and fishing or rules adopted under it, to keep accurate reports for each day's catch on forms provided, and in the manner prescribed, by the Chief.
+The bill requires the reports to be open for inspection by a wildlife officer at all reasonable hours.
 (Sec.
 1533.42.)

-Law retained in part by the act prohibits a person from bringing ashore, or possessing aboard a boat used in commercial fishing when going to or returning from nets or other fishing devices, a fish with its head or tail removed or in such condition that its length, weight, or species cannot be determined.
-The act, in order to make that statutory provision consistent with a similar provision established in rules, makes that prohibition applicable at any time rather than only when a person is going to or returning from nets or other fishing devices.
+Current law prohibits a person from bringing ashore or possessing aboard a boat used in commercial fishing when going to or returning from nets or other fishing devices, a fish with its head or tail removed or in such condition that its length, weight, or species cannot be determined.
+The bill, in order to make that statutory provision consistent with a similar provision established in rules, makes that prohibition applicable at any time rather than only when a person is going to or returning from nets or other fishing devices.
 (Sec.
 1533.63.)

-A rule adopted by the Chief prohibits a person from possessing undersized fish or a species of fish that is not permitted to be taken commercially aboard a boat when going to, while on, or when returning from nets or other devices used in commercial fishing.
-The act adds that prohibition to statutory law.
+A current rule prohibits a person from possessing undersized fish or a species of fish that is not permitted to be taken commercially aboard a boat when going to, while on, or when returning from nets or other devices used in commercial fishing.
+The bill adds that prohibition to statutory law.
 (Sec.
 1533.63.)

-Law generally retained by the act prohibits a person from taking, buying, selling, bartering, giving away, delivering, shipping, transporting, or possessing any package, container, or quantity with more than 10% by weight of undersized fish or any other species either round or filleted mentioned in continuing law or rules adopted under it.
-In order to make the statutory provision consistent with a similar provision established in rules, the act instead prohibits a person from taking, buying, selling, transporting, causing to be transported, or possessing a container, quantity, boat load, catch, or haul with more than 10% by weight of undersized fish or any other species either round, filleted, or headless mentioned in continuing law or rules adopted under it.
+Current law prohibits a person from taking, buying, selling, bartering, giving away, delivering, shipping, transporting, or possessing any package, container, or quantity with more than 10% by weight of undersized fish or any other species either round or filleted mentioned in current law or rules adopted under it.
+In order to make the statutory provision consistent with a similar provision established in rules, the bill instead prohibits a person from taking, buying, selling, transporting, causing to be transported, or possessing a container, quantity, boat load, catch, or haul with more than 10% by weight of undersized fish or any other species either round, filleted, or headless mentioned in current law or rules adopted under it.
 (Sec.
 1533.63.)

-A rule adopted by the Chief prohibits a person from taking, possessing, buying, selling, delivering, transporting, shipping, trading, or giving away walleye or any part of a walleye, including roe, that is taken from the Ohio waters of Lake Erie or its tributaries and that is taken with the aid of a commercial fishing device.
-The act adds that prohibition to statutory law.
+A current rule prohibits a person from taking, possessing, buying, selling, delivering, transporting, shipping, trading, or giving away walleye or any part of a walleye, including roe, that is taken from the Ohio waters of Lake Erie or its tributaries and that is taken with the aid of a commercial fishing device.
+The bill adds that prohibition to statutory law.
 (Sec.
 1533.63.)